smangam/smangam-macapp/README.md

 ```

 # Contents of the repository
-The Docker image use alpine as the base image.
+The Docker image uses alpine Linux as the base image.
 The image has ruby and ruby-json packages installed.
-The image has the program macapp.rb
+The image has the program macapp.rb that is in the files subdirectory.
 This program is a consumer of the public API provided by macaddress.io.
 This API takes a MAC address as input, and provides details about the MAC as a JSON output.
 The program parses the output, and displays in a user friendly way.

 # Security Notes